 What is the first thing that comes to your mind when you think of the word repetition?
-A piece of music perhaps, that just seems to go on and on with the same of boring uninteresting rhythm?
+A piece of music perhaps, that just seems to go on and on with the same boring, uninteresting rhythm?
 Or an unimaginative child is colouring in a picture and picks out a nice blue for the sky, but also uses the same colour for the grass and for the entire family picnicking on it.

 I suppose if you photographed a piece of cloth that was white with red polka dots all over it, that would not only be repetitive, but also very boring.